FractalFir/tmf/README.md

 Data is laid out like that in what I call an UBA (Unaligned Binary Array).
 Data in an UBA consists of a series of data with any binary size, where consecutive data may cross byte boundaries, start or end at any point in a byte, and there is no padding.
 The size of elements is usually specified before the UBA itself.
 For some widths, like 9 bits, savings coming from musing UBA's can reach as much as 44%!
 # Specification
-Along with this project comes a slightly more in-depth technical specification in `TMF_SPEC.md`.
+Along with this project comes a slightly more in-depth technical specification in `TMF_SPEC.md` *NOTE: thos specification is outdated, as it describes version `0.1` an updated version is planed.
 While not fully finished, it can still prove to useful for anyone who is interested in understanding the project better(If you have any questions feel free to ask me).